Volenti non fit injuria: Drunk drivers

 The defence of volenti is now excluded by statute where a passenger was injured as a result of agreeing to take a lift from a drunk car driver.
-However, in a well-known case of Morris v Murray [1990] 3 All ER 801 (Court of Appeal), volenti was held to apply to a drunk passenger, who accepted a lift from a drunk pilot.
+However, in a well-known case of Morris v Murray, volenti was held to apply to a drunk passenger, who accepted a lift from a drunk pilot.
 The pilot died in the resulting crash and the passenger who was injured, sued his estate.
 Although he drove the pilot to the airfield (which was closed at the time) and helped him start the engine and tune the radio, he argued that he did not freely and voluntarily consent to the risk involved in flying.
 The Court of Appeal held that there was consent: the passenger was not so drunk as to fail to realise the risks of taking a lift from a drunk pilot, and his actions leading up to the flight demonstrated that he voluntarily accepted those risks.

+In New Zealand, in the case of Walker v Watson, volenti was held to apply to a situation where a car owner lent his car to someone who he knew was heavily intoxicated.
+The car ended up crashing into a wall, and the owner sued the driver for damages.
+The High Court held that the owner had voluntarily lent his car to a person who presented an obvious danger to his property, and therefore the owner was taken to have accepted the risk of damage to his car arising from drunk driving and had impliedly undertaken to bear any losses that arise.